-Students who fail to take the exam within the expected timeframe may be placed on probation for not meeting satisfactory academic progress.
-Students who fail to take the required exam by the second spring semester the exams are offered may be discontinued or dismissed from the program.
-Students who feel that they have a legitimate reason for not scheduling to take or missing the exam should promptly notify the PAF Director to request an extension.
+Students who feel that they have a legitimate reason for not scheduling to take or missing the exam should promptly notify the PAF Office to request an extension.
 Students must notify the PAF office in writing no later than two weeks prior to the exam that they intend to take the exam.
 Notices of testing dates and requests for responses will be sent to all students by the PAF office.

-Both the RPE and the IQE are normally offered on Monday and Wednesday during the week following the university-designated final exam week each spring semester.
-These exams are not offered during the summer or fall.
+The core exam is normally offered on Monday and Wednesday during the week following the university-designated final exam week each fall and spring semester.
+These exams are not offered during the summer.
 The dates for these exams will be set by the PAF office and are not negotiable.
+The qualifying examination will be set for each student individually with coordination from their dissertation chair and committee members.

-The Research Proficiency Exam tests the student's knowledge of the methodological core classes and the student's ability to apply this information to real-world examples.
-The Integrative Qualifying Exam tests the student's knowledge and ability to integrate and apply course material from the required substantive courses to answer specific case questions.
+The core and qualifying exams asses the student's knowledge of the substantive and research methodological core classes and the student's ability to apply this information to real-world examples.

 Public Affairs doctoral faculty will be responsible for creating, reading, and grading exams.
-The final grading for the exam will consist of a score of "Pass" or "Fail."
-The PAF Director will notify students of their exam results through email.
-All students will have two opportunities to pass the Research Proficiency Exam and the Integrative Qualifying Exam.
+The final grading for the exam will consist of a score of "High Pass" "Pass" or "Fail."
+The PAF Office will notify students of their exam results through email.
+All students will have two opportunities to pass the core and qualifying exams.
+Students must pass each component of each examination.
 Any student failing either exam twice will be dismissed from the program with no opportunity for re-admittance to the PAF program.

-This policy includes all tracks within the PAF program.
 Please note that there are no exceptions to this dismissal policy.